hyperion-rt/hyperion/docs/setup/analytical_yso_model.rst

     m = AnalyticalYSOModel()

 The model can then be set up using methods of the :class:`~hyperion.model.AnalyticalYSOModel` instance.
-These are described in the following sections (the sections on images and radiative transfer configuration are the same as for the :class:`~hyperion.model.Model` class).
+This is described in more detail in the following section:

 .. toctree::
    :maxdepth: 1

-   setup_dust
    setup_yso

-   setup_images
-   setup_conf
+To set up the dust, images, and configuration, see the :doc:`setup_dust`, :doc:`setup_images`, and :doc:`setup_conf` sections of the :doc:`model` description.

 Once the model is set up, the user can write it out to the disk for use with the Fortran radiation transfer code::